-Introducing an execution framework to MAPF is a promising approach to meet robot kinodynamic constraints while ensuring robustness.
+Introducing an execution framework to MAPF is a promising method that enables scalable coordination while satisfying agent kinodynamic constraints and ensuring robust execution.
 Action Dependency Graph (ADG)~\cite{honig2019warehouse} uses a TPG to ensure the passing order and defines an execution framework for speed profile generation.
 Specifically, it categorizes the vertices in the graph into three statuses: \emph{staged}, \emph{enqueued}, and \emph{finished}.
 A vertex is marked as \emph{staged} if the agent cannot move to it yet.
 It transitions to \emph{enqueued} when the agent can safely move here.
 This happens only if it has no preceding vertices or if the following conditions are met: (1) its preceding vertex connected by a Type-1 edge is \emph{enqueued} or \emph{finished}, and (2) all preceding vertices connected by Type-2 edges are \emph{finished}.
 Once a vertex transitions to \emph{enqueued}, ADG generates a speed profile for the agent to reach the vertex.
 A vertex is marked as \emph{finished} when the agent has reached it.
-ADG dynamically updates vertex statuses during execution and provides robustness guarantees under temporal uncertainty.
+ADG dynamically updates vertex statuses during execution and provides robustness guarantees under execution timing uncertainty.

-However, ADG only plans the speed profile for a vertex after it transitions to \emph{enqueued}, even when it is predictable that this transition will happen before the agent reaches it.
+Although ADG provides robustness guarantees, it does not explicitly account for the speed profiles and execution timing of other agents when reasoning dependencies.
+Because dependency satisfaction is determined solely by predecessor completion events, ADG cannot reason about when a shared location will become temporally feasible based on ongoing execution of other agents.
+As a result, it must adopt a conservative strategy in which an agent waits until all required predecessors have formally finished, even when their planned speed profiles already imply conflict-free traversal.